cgriceld/go-snippets/candlesticks/README.md

-Converts prices to 1m, 2m and 10m candles using pipe pattern.
+Converts prices to 1m, 2m and 10m candles using pipe pattern, goroutines and context.